 Six years ago, I was the patient who was brought to the operating table in a stretcher, having been washed and purged and dressed in a white gown.
-Fluid drips from a bottle into your arm, diluting you, leaching your body of its personal brine.
+Fluid drips from a bottle into my arm, diluting me and leaching my body of its personal brine.

-You are wheeled in and moved into that table for one, an injection is given and as the silence of anesthesia falls across my brain, I watched my soul drift away.
+I was wheeled in and moved into that table for one.
+An injection is given and as the silence of anesthesia falls, discourtesly across one’s brain, I watched my soul drift away.

-Later in the recovery room, you awaken and graze through the thickness of drug, at world returning, at first dimly, then surely, that you have not died.
+Later, in the Recovery Room, I awaken and graze through the thickness of drug, at world returning.
+At first dimly, then surely, realizing that I have not died.